-Tutoring is available online (appointments should be scheduled at least 48 hours in advance) and will be available in-person at the beginning of fall 2021 semester.
+Tutoring is available online and in-person (appointments should be scheduled at least 48 hours in advance).

-Fall 2021 Internships: Fall 2021 internship and career planning courses will be conducted in-person.
+Spring 2022 Internships: Spring 2022 internship and career planning courses will be conducted in-person.
 Should you choose to participate in-person at an internship site, you must adhere to current state and local COVID-19 directives, plus CDC guidelines.

 Gladys Marcus Library

 Librarian services and library resources are available online.
 Librarians can provide assistance by chat, text, email or phone (information about online materials and services are available on the Library’s website).
-In-person services will be available at the start of the fall 2021 semester.
+In-person services continue to be available.

 Writing and Speaking Studio

-Consultations are available online and will be available in-person at the start of the fall 2021 semester.
+Consultations are available online and in-person throughout the spring 2022 semester.